joshacosta/QuickEats/README.md

 ### If you would like to create a new project and experiment, run this line to create a new Ionic project: ###

-`ionic start AppName Template Type --type=ionic-angular`
+`ionic start AppName TemplateType --type=ionic-angular`

 Template Types:
 - "sidemenu": creates new app with a side menu navigation